frc-7419/frc-7419.github.io/posts/mar14.md

 **Website Update**

 Our website now has a finalized media page that contains both photos and videos of our team.
-Check out the

-[photo page](https://www.7419.tech/media/photos)here and the[video page](https://www.7419.tech/media/videos) here!
+Check out the [photo page](https://www.7419.tech/media/photos) here and the [video page](https://www.7419.tech/media/videos) here!

+As we enter the final week of preparation, we're excited to see what the tournament holds for us!

+\-7419 Tech Support’s Writing Crew